Staff says: “What do you listen to on your way to work to get you excited?”

 “I typically listen to Calvin Harris or KIIS-FM on the way to school,” said Riley Phelps, promise program success coach.

-Phelps explained that Calvin Harris gets her excited for the day ahead of her.
+Phelps explained that Calvin Harris excites her for the day ahead of her.

 Nina Neild, instructional assistant with Sophano Van, student technical support assistant (left to right).
 Maren Schwartz/Lariat

-Neild said she would rather listen to podcasts so she can enter her work day in a good mood.
-She thinks if there is something that annoys her, she is more likely to get angry faster when she listens to music.
+Neild said she would rather listen to podcasts to start her workday in a good mood.
+She thinks that if she is annoyed, she is more likely to get angry faster when she listens to music.

 Her typical choice of music when she does not listen to podcasts is alternative rock and indie rock.

 “It just further enrages me.
-If I am listening to a podcast I just get distracted, having the podcast peacefully take over so I’m not as annoyed,” she said.
+If I am listening to a podcast, I just get distracted, and the podcast peacefully takes over, so I am not as annoyed,” she said.

-“This morning I played ‘My Way’ by Usher on repeat the whole drive,” said Sophano Van, student technical support assistant.
+“This morning, I played ‘My Way’ by Usher on repeat during the whole drive,” said Sophano Van, student technical support assistant.

-Van said Usher on repeat is all he needs to get his day started on the right track.
+Van said that using Usher on repeat is all he needs to start his day on the right track.

 Alicia Zach, librarian.
 Maren Schwartz/Lariat

-She said she feels like the music you listen to reflects a certain point in your life and takes you back to a time period in your life, which is why she chooses to listen to music from the 2010s.
+She said she feels like the music you listen to reflects a certain point in your life and takes you back to a certain time period, which is why she chooses to listen to music from the 2010s.

-Staff had a wide range of music to get their day started off on the right track.
+Staff enjoyed a wide range of music to start their day on the right track.
 From podcasts to throwbacks, everyone had their personal preference.

 Comments